Skip to content

 Guidelines for Boarding With a Scooter

-With all these parameters in mind, knowing how to travel with a scooter safely and efficiently on public transport can help you avoid any unnecessary difficulties.
+With all these parameters in mind, knowing how to safely and efficiently travel with a scooter on public transport can help you avoid unnecessary difficulties.
 The following guidelines provide fundamental information about bringing a scooter onboard:

 • Folding your scooter flat before boarding may help expedite entry and exit from the bus.

-• It’s essential to remain mindful of your surroundings and not take up passengers’ spaces.
+• It’s essential to remain mindful of your surroundings and not take up passengers’ space.

 • While onboard, ensure that the scooter remains stable at all times.